-Places to visit index | More photos | Homepage ]
+Places to visit index | More photos | Homepage

 The village is set in a valley a short distance west of the A75 (Paris to the South of France, toll-free from Clermont-Ferrand to Béziers)

-Later in his life Guilhem abandoning his battles and following his religious convictions founded the monastery on the river Herault, where he later died and was buried.
-Guilhem was canonised and his monastry became a halt on the route to Compostella and a pilgrimage centre.
+Later in his life Guilhem abandoning his battles and following his religious convictions founded the monastery on the river Hérault, where he later died and was buried.
+Guilhem was canonised and his monastery became a halt on the route to Compostella and a pilgrimage centre.
 One of the treasures to be seen here (in the abbey) is the reliquary cross given to the young knight by Charlemagne, it contains pieces of the cross upon which Jesus died.
-Because of it's situation on the pilgrimage route to Spain the monastry, and the village, prospered and there was a lot of building work on the abbey in the early Romanesque style and it was not until after the French Revolution that it started to decline.
+Because of it's situation on the pilgrimage route to Spain the monastery, and the village, prospered and there was a lot of building work on the abbey in the early Romanesque style and it was not until after the French Revolution that it started to decline.

 Photos © Graham Palmer

-Copyright © 1998 - 2013 Sysnix Consultants Ltd., All Rights Reserved.
+Copyright © 1998 - 2016 Sysnix Consultants Ltd., All Rights Reserved.